acani/acani.github.com/opportunity/index.md

 layout: default
 ---

-# iOS Opportunity
+# acani iOS Opportunity & Summer Internship

 ## Opportunity

-Gain valuable experience [pair programming](http://j.mp/cuq3vn) with an iOS engineer on a really *SWEET* project... all while having fun and getting paid.
+Gain valuable experience [pair programming](http://j.mp/cuq3vn) with other iOS engineers on a really *SWEET* project... all while having fun and getting paid.

+## Team

+Two iOS engineers, of which you will be one, who will partner on building the app and pair most of the time.

+One team leader who will guide the direction of the app and work & program together with the two iOS engineers.

+## Commitment

+Start immediately, part-time (10+ hrs/wk) on nights & weekends, and continue on to a full-time (40 hrs/wk) summer internship.

 ## acani

 [acani](/) empowers you to meet people nearby with similar interests.
-It's like [Grindr](http://www.grindr.com) for everyone: skateboarders, programmers, models & photographers, etc. Watch an [acani demo video](/videos/acani-demo-2011-03-20.mov) of what we've developed thus far.
+It's like [Grindr](http://www.grindr.com) for everyone: skateboarders, programmers, models & photographers, etc. Watch an [acani demo video](/videos/acani-demo-2011-03-20.mov) of what we've developed so far.

+## Team Leader

+I, [Matt Di Pasquale](http://www.mattdipasquale.com), graduated from Harvard, class of 2008, with an undergraduate degree in Computer Science.
+I have over seven years of experience in computer programming, over four years of experience as a web developer, and over one year of experience as a iOS engineer.
+I recently developed the [Lovers Facebook application](http://j.mp/mylovers), which reached over 1 million monthly active users.
+I have a passion for building social applications that revolutionize the productivity & effectiveness of the world by causing people to work together to be healthy, wealthy, loving, and abundant!

+My role as Team Leader is to

 ## Motivation